Aerial view of mixed traffic on a tree-lined road

 Benefit 4

-More visibility in delivery operations
+More transparency in delivery

 Benefit 5

-More robust tours during the day
+More robust tours in daily operations

 Benefit 6